Review: The Visit by M Night Shayamalan

 As the audience delves into this mesmerizing tale, they are poised to traverse a cinematic landscape where the boundaries of reality blur, inviting them to confront the shadowed corners of the human psyche in a manner that is as captivating as it is profoundly unsettling.

 Nestled within the idyllic countryside of Pennsylvania, the narrative centers around Becca (Olivia DeJonge) and Tyler (Ed Oxenbould), two siblings who embark on an eagerly awaited visit to meet their long-lost grandparents.
-The catch is that the grandparents have been estranged from the family for years due to a deep-rooted familial discord.
-Armed with a video camera, Becca captures the unfolding events, seeking to document their journey while fostering connections and understanding.

 the visit film review shyamalan